 10-12

-If you have received a decision to revoke or annul your Schengen visa that you do not agree with, you have the right to ask for a reconsideration.
-However, if you have applied yourself for your Schengen visa to be revoked and the consul has agreed, you are not entitled to appeal.
+If you have received a decision to revoke or annul your Schengen visa with which you disagree, you have the right to submit a request for reconsideration of the case.
+However, if you yourself requested the revocation of the Schengen visa and the consul granted this request, you do not have the right to appeal such a decision.

-Complaint about refusal to issue Schengen visa, decision to revoke or annul Schengen visa and the consul's activities in this respect.
+Complaint regarding refusal to issue a Schengen visa, decision to revoke or annul a Schengen visa, and the consul’s actions in this regard

-If the consul who examines your reconsideration request, issues a new decision to refuse, annul or revoke your visa, which you do not agree with, you have the right to submit a complaint to the Provincial Administrative Court in Warsaw.
-The complaint should be forwarded through the consul who made the decision, within 30 days of receiving the decision taken as a result of the re-examination.
+If, after reviewing your request for reconsideration, the consul issues a new decision refusing to issue a visa, annulling, or revoking it, with which you disagree, you have the right to file a complaint with the Provincial Administrative Court in Warsaw.
+The complaint must be submitted via the consul who made the decision, within 30 days from the date of receiving the decision made following the reconsideration of the case.

 http://bip.warszawa.wsa.gov.pl/133/wpis-sadowy-zasady-dokonywania-wpisu.html